 - If you file your Petition assuming they will sign the waiver, but then they don’t, you will have to re-file your Petition.

-- Due to COVID, some counties are requiring the final divorce forms (Step 3) be reviewed by the county’s law library.
-There can be a wait of 6-7 month for this.
+- Step 3 Review – Some counties require that the final divorce forms (Step 3) be reviewed by the county’s law library.
+There can be a wait up to 6-7 months for this.

-- A way to have your final forms processed faster is by having an attorney review them and submit them to the court for you.
-This review does not constitute legal representation.
-If you’d like to opt for this expedited process, you can book time with an attorney HERE.
+- A way to have your final forms processed faster is by having one of our mediators review them and submit them to the court for you.
+This review does not constitute legal representation or ‘signing off on the forms.’
+If you’d like to opt for this expedited process, you can book time with HERE.

-- Counties that require this review are (but not limited to): Bexar, Montgomery, Smith, Tarrant, Travis, Wichita
+- While courts may decide to require this review without notice, counties that currently require this review are (but not limited to): Bexar, Montgomery, Smith, Tarrant, Travis, Wichita.

 We’ve got answers to everything.